pidifytech/qubes-doc/configuration/vpn.md

 - /wiki/VPN/
 ---

-How To make a VPN Gateway in Qubes
+How To make a VPN Tunnel in Qubes
 ==================================

 Although setting up a VPN connection is not by itself Qubes specific, Qubes includes a number of tools that can make the client-side setup of your VPN more versatile and secure.
-This document is a Qubes-specific outline for choosing the type of VM to use, and shows how to prepare a ProxyVM for either NetworkManager or a set of fail-safe VPN scripts.
+This document is a Qubes-specific outline for choosing the type of VM to use, and shows two methods for preparing the preferred VM type (ProxyVM).
+The first method uses NetworkManager, while the second method if the most fail-safe and demonstrates the new qubes-tunnel feature.

-Please refer to your guest OS and VPN service documentation when considering the specific steps and parameters for your connection(s); The relevant documentation for the Qubes default guest OS (Fedora) is [Establishing a VPN Connection.](https://docs.fedoraproject.org/en-US/Fedora/23/html/Networking_Guide/sec-Establishing_a_VPN_Connection.html)
+When considering the specific configuration options for your connection(s) you may also need to refer to your guest OS and VPN service documentation ; The relevant documentation for the Qubes default guest OS (Fedora) is [Establishing a VPN Connection.](https://docs.fedoraproject.org/en-US/Fedora/23/html/Networking_Guide/sec-Establishing_a_VPN_Connection.html)

 ### NetVM

-The simplest case is to set up a VPN connection using the NetworkManager service inside your NetVM.
-Because the NetworkManager service is already started, you are ready to set up your VPN connection.
+It is possible to set up a VPN connection using the NetworkManager service already running inside your NetworkVM (i.e. sys-net).
 However this has some disadvantages:

 - You have to place (and probably save) your VPN credentials inside the NetVM, which is directly connected to the outside world
 - All your AppVMs which are connected to the NetVM will be connected to the VPN (by default)